 Layered over those anchors is the regulatory operating envelope — the Crit’Air air-quality classification system imposing material vehicle-fleet-readiness considerations across the central Paris ZFE (low-emission-zone) footprint, alongside the post-2024 Olympic and Paralympic operating-environment legacy that has reshaped central-Paris traffic management and the broader Île-de-France corporate-transport regulatory framework — that imposes vehicle-readiness, dispatch-licensing, and operating-route constraints absent from most US peer markets at the same urban-density tier and broadly comparable to the London ULEZ framework.

 This index profiles eight operators ranked by their structural position in the Paris corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
-It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, and structural alignment to the La-Défense-and-Triangle-d’Or freight pattern.
+It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, fare transparency, and structural alignment to the La-Défense-and-Triangle-d’Or freight pattern.

 What the Paris rate data shows